Rein Contact Analysis - Synchronicity - Deposit

 Using a patented technology called Synchronicity, I will be providing a very new service called Rein Contact Analysis.

 This innovative system assesses Rhythm, Consistency, Contact and Balance in each rein during a ridden test.

 This information can be shared with your coach to correct contact issues and used as a baseline to assess progress.

-Book your session today by selecting Book My Barn or paying the deposit or a scheduled event.
+Book your session today by paying the deposit.
 We will work out a mutually beneficial date.
-A Synchronicity Session is $250 per horse and rider.
+A Synchronicity Session is $200 per horse and rider.